· Author: Third Wave Analytics

 Finally, you have to know where your samples are in the testing process.
 If your lab processes many samples, a queue-based sample tracking tool within a LIMS can really change and improve your lab’s sample management.
 A queue-based sample tracking tool ensures you never lose samples in the testing process, and that your lab tests all samples in a timely manner.

-Prevents Errors via Sample Testing Workflow Management and Sample Processing Management
+Prevents Errors During Sample Testing

 Whenever technicians test samples, it is imperative that they have an accurate and up-to-date protocol.
 A LIMS can display step-by-step instructions from the current SOP to ensure correct protocol is always followed.
 Within a LIMS, you can quickly update the protocols with a new version and retire older versions, making sure technicians always use the current protocol.

-We all know you cannot rely on email, phone calls, or handwritten notes to effectively manage complex workflows.
+Some complex workflows can take days to complete and require different people to perform individual steps.
+During sample testing, even a small miscommunication can quickly snowball into a catastrophic mistake.
 The solution is a good LIMS: Users can mark the steps they’ve performed during sampling, and on which samples, quickly and easily.
 Then as other users join the process, they know exactly where to pick up on the sample testing.
 When a lab uses a LIMS to facilitate communication and coordination of sample testing, easily preventable errors can simply evaporate.

 Some laboratory workflow management suffers when manual work is part of the process.
 A LIMS can help your lab greatly improve the efficiency and accuracy of your sample testing workflow by automatically performing certain steps that personnel usually perform manually.
 Automating this work will save time and prevent errors.